Ismaestro/angular-example-app/README.md

-npm run ci               | Execute linter and tests npm run extract          | Generate all json files with the translations in assets folder npm run translate        | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container
+npm run ci               | Execute linter and tests npm run extract          | Generate all json files with the translations in assets folder npm run translate        | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy           | Build the app and deploy it to firebase hosting npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container